For SellersSeller Guide

 Comprehensive comparison of business succession options: third-party sale, family transfer, management buyout, and ESOP, with financial, tax, and operational analysis.

-Deal Flow Editorial TeamJanuary 15, 202629 min
+DJ PanfiliJanuary 15, 202629 min

 Business Succession Planning: Selling vs. Passing to Family vs. ESOP

-Introduction: The Imperative of Strategic Succession Planning
+Introduction: The Strategic Imperative of Value-Driven Succession

 The Four Pillars of Business Succession

-I. Third-Party Sale: Maximizing Enterprise Value
+I. Third-Party Sale: Maximizing Enterprise Value Through Strategic Off-Market Engagement

 A. Financial Considerations